Dudemario/PlantelligencePot/README.md

 # PlantelligencePot
 Plantelligence is a smart pot that will monitor and care for your plants by automatically watering your them!

+As technology advances, many tasks in the world are being automated.
+Watering your flower pot can now be one of these tasks with Plantelligence.
+Using data picked up by a moisture sensor, Plantelligence knows exactly when your plant needs water and how much it needs.
+This way, you'll never have to worry about drowning your plant in water or giving your plant too little water.
+An automated system such as Plantelligence is also far more effective at completing a mundane task such as watering your plants than us since this type of system has no "human error" involved and will not "forget".
+Furthermore, Plantelligence will free up time on your agenda every day making your life easier and keep your plants happy during long trips away from home.
+Plantelligence can be customized to output a certain amount of water depending on the plant that is inside and can show you the moisture levels of the plant through an OLED display.
+Not only is your life made easier with the Plantelligence, but also the lives of your natural friends!

+Please see the attached file for the code and the link to our demo is here: https://youtu.be/IKoF2XRPB5I.